 Prior to receiving his doctorate, Christopher Murray worked as a special education teacher in an urban middle school setting and in a high school for Native American students.
 His first position as a faculty member was at DePaul University in Chicago where he worked for 8 years prior to joining the faculty at the University of Oregon.
 While in Chicago, Chris worked with over 70 different Chicago public schools as part of the Corey H. settlement agreement.
 This work included working directly with teachers and administrators to improve special education service delivery models, primarily on the south and west sides of Chicago.
 Since joining the UO faculty, he continues his work with schools through research-practice partnerships.

-Over his career, Professor Murray has received over $16 million in external funding from a variety of federal agencies including the Office of Special Education Programs, the Office of Special Education and Rehabilitative Services, the Office of Postsecondary Education, the Institute of Educational Sciences, and the Administration for Community Living.
-This funding has supported 18 doctoral trainees, 25 preservice master’s students, and his research which focuses on teacher-student relationships and transition to adulthood among students with disabilities.
-He currently serves as a Professor of Special Education and as Director of the Center on Human Development at the University of Oregon.
+Over his career, Professor Murray has received approximately $22 million in external funding as a PI or Co-PI from a variety of federal agencies including the Office of Special Education Programs, the Office of Special Education and Rehabilitative Services, the Office of Postsecondary Education, the Institute of Educational Sciences, and the Administration for Community Living.
+This funding has supported 18 doctoral trainees, 25 preservice master’s students, and his research, which focuses on teacher-student relationships and transition to adulthood among students with disabilities.
+He currently serves as a Professor of Special Education, Director of the Center on Human Development, and Associate Dean in the College of Education at the University of Oregon.

 Honors and Awards